fricas/fricas/src/doc/sphinx/source/faq.rst

    --> (setq $dalymode nil)

-I wrote this change to the interpreter because I tend to use lisp a lot during maintenance.
+Tim Daly wrote this change to the interpreter because he used lisp a lot during maintenance.
 It breaks some syntax but you can work around that.

 If you really want to "drop" into lisp do